-12.3 Form of securities applied following PAD 473
+12.3 Form of securities applied following PAD 473 and SEF 473

-Following the publication of the PAD, the Commonwealth took securities in respect of IDD that may become payable on ammonium nitrate exported from China, Sweden and Thailand.
+Following the publication of the PAD on 24 October 2018, the Commonwealth took securities in respect of IDD that may become payable on ammonium nitrate exported from China, Sweden and Thailand and entered for home consumption in Australia from 25 October 2018.
 The securities were worked out in accordance with the combination (fixed and variable) duty method.